 Though millions of taxpayers get a small windfall every tax season, some people unwittingly leave money on the table in the form of unclaimed tax refunds.
-In fact, the IRS says it saw more than $1.4 billion in unclaimed tax refunds in 2015 alone, and April 15, 2019 is the last chance for most taxpayers to claim a refund from 2015.

 If you have an active unclaimed refund waiting for you, the clock has started — you have a limited time to claim it.